publiccodenet/about/activities/member-relations/expression-of-interest.md

 ## Assumptions:
 * This lightweight/low commitment Expression of Interest can be signed while we work with potential Founding Members on the Founding Membership Proposal
 * This resource is a link to a google doc for now, but might change format soon
-* Any changes to the content of this template must first be made in the About before being propagated into this document
+* Any changes to the content of this template must first be made in About before being propagated into this document

 ## Use and Further Development:
 - [ ] Replace the “[highlighted text]” with customised text